kmcho2019/lab-pong-tracker/README.md

 - `npm run build` – Compiles and type-checks the application (requires the database to be reachable).

 ## Admin & Database Operations

+### Match Management

+- Visit `/admin` (admins only) to access the **Match Management** panel.
+- Update scores, participants, or metadata—ratings recompute automatically after saving.
+- Use *Cancel match* to soft-delete incorrect entries; recompute runs immediately to remove prior rating impact.
+- All actions are captured in the audit log for traceability.

 See [`docs/ADMIN_GUIDE.md`](docs/ADMIN_GUIDE.md) for allowlist management, recomputes, migration/backup procedures, and troubleshooting tips tailored for lab admins.